Skylake-dev/Notes/Computer Security/Computer Security.md

 - manipulation of transaction (e.g. substitute form fields)
 - drive-by downloads

-XSS effectively bypasses the Same-Origin Policy (SOP), where client-side code loaded from a certain origin can only access and modify elements from that same orgin (e.g. javascript from google.com can only access elements created by google.com).
+XSS effectively bypasses the Same-Origin Policy (SOP), where client-side code loaded from a certain origin can only access and modify elements from that same origin (e.g. javascript from google.com can only access elements created by google.com).

-#### Protecting agains XSS
+#### Protecting against XSS
 How do we filter user data in order to make it harmless?
 Consider the example of comments on a page.
 As we said, the first thing is to design a whitelist for the characters that we want to allow:
 - allow alpahnumeric characters a-zA-Z0-9 and punctuation symbols ".", ",", "!", "?", "(", ")", " ", ...